Waldo County, Maine

 Waldo County is a county in the state of Maine, United States.
 As of the 2020 census, the population was 39,607.
 Its county seat is Belfast.
 The county was founded on February 7, 1827, from a portion of Hancock County and named after Brigadier-General Samuel Waldo, proprietor of the Waldo Patent.

+It is the namesake of USS Waldo County.

 Geography

 According to the U.S. Census Bureau, the county has an area of 853 sqmi, of which 730 sqmi is land and 123 sqmi (14%) is water.